 Support groups exist in all shapes and forms for people with hearing loss.
 You can find local chapters that meet in person or visit some online communities that have been set up specifically for the hearing impaired.
 Search “Reddit Hearing Loss” and find a whole host of discussion threads.
 Some people use hearing loss support groups purely for trading tips and strategies that have proven helpful.
 Some people find the camaraderie of shared experiences provides emotional support and release that is essential to processing the difficulties of hearing loss.
 Even the most engaged and supportive loved ones cannot fully understand the experience of hearing loss like someone who shares the condition.

-Visit Us at Fidelity Hearing Centers
+Visit Us at Fidelity Hearing Center

 Are you concerned that your hearing abilities are changing?
 Do you believe that your loved one may have a hearing loss?
 Take the first step to better hearing health.
-Contact us at Fidelity Hearing Centers for a consultation and hearing exam.
+Contact us at Fidelity Hearing Center for a consultation and hearing exam.